 Rugby league-De Belin free to play once sexual assault charges are dropped - NRL

-(This story has been refiled to fix spelling of formally in paragraph 1)
+(Fixes spelling of formally in paragraph 1, no other changes to text)

 The St George Illawarra Dragons forward was “stood down” by the NRL in early 2019 when he was charged with six counts of sexual assault.
 He and his co-accused denied any wrongdoing.